Curator4/io-tui/README.md

 I had plans to make shifting between api-provider/models easy, fast, intuitive.
 But what can you do.

 ## disclaimer
 Yes, the closer the deadline became, the more vibe coding I did.
-I feature creeped too much to make it otherwise. 😔
+I feature creeped too much to make it otherwise 😔

+**Anything after this is irrelevant.**
 ##  features / roadmap

 - [x] basic functionality